This is an update on the progress of the REGAIN trial (from the original blog post from July 2017)

 Participating in the REGAIN study will require considerable time and commitment over 14 weeks.
 The study is designed to rigorously test the safety of the drug, which means receiving the drug three times, and attending regular appointments for tests at set times.

-If you are interested in taking part in the study, and would like to receive further information, please contact the REGAIN research team:
+If you are or know a family or friend who would be interested in taking part in the study and would like to receive further information, please contact the REGAIN research team:

 By telephone: 020 3108 9344